Profiles

 PROCESS.mddefining issue format, labels, and communication protocols - Add a

-CLAUDE.mdproviding team-wide context for agents - Add
+context.mdproviding team-wide context for agents (renamed to the agent'scontext_fileduring extraction) - Add

 knowledge/with methodology-specific norms - Add